Danielle Conrad: Personal life

 She was born on August 5, 1977, in Seward, Nebraska.
-Her father served as a Deputy Sheriff for over 25 years.
-Her mother has been a teacher at Lincoln Public Schools for over 15 years.
-Nantkes graduated from the University of Nebraska-Lincoln with a B.A. in 2000.
-She went on to earn her Juris Doctor at the University of Nebraska–Lincoln College of Law in 2003.
+Her father served as a Deputy Sheriff for over 25 years; her mother served as a teacher at Lincoln Public Schools for over 15 years.
+Conrad graduated from the University of Nebraska–Lincoln with a B.A. in 2000.
+She went on to earn her Juris Doctor at the University of Nebraska College of Law in 2003.

-Career
+According to a background article prepared by the Unicameral Update, Conrad became a fan of politics as a teenager, following the historic race for Governor pitting two women, Republican Kay Orr against Democrat Helen Boosalis.